 courtesy of "outsider inside Estonia", Flickr

-The Eiffel Tower is a beloved source of inspiration for creators of outsider environments.
+The Eiffel Tower is a beloved source of inspiration for creators of art environments.
 In a lot of sites this construction is reproduced, like in this one in Estonia.

 Life and works

 Jaan Alliksoo (1961?) has never been in Paris and he knows the Eiffel Tower only from picture postcards and the internet.
 He lives on the isle of Hiiumaa, in size the second isle of Estonia, situated in the northwestern part of the country, in the Baltic Sea, between Estonia and Sweden.

 Alliksoo, who has a job as a constructor of wooden furniture and garden utensils and has no architectural training, single-handedly constructed this high-rising wooden replica of the Eiffel tower, which is situated in the garden around his house.